garciadavid2000/advanced-web-dev-2025-fall/README.md

 This project follows a Monolithic MVC architecture.
-The **Next.js** frontend does not compute any authentication and busines logic, that is all handled on the **flask** backend.
+The **Next.js** frontend does not compute any authentication and busines logic, that is all handled on the **Flask** backend.

 Further to this the backend is split into four main sections.